Techtonica/curriculum/onboarding/time-management.md

 4. What would I say to a friend in this situation?
 5. Am I making assumptions or generalizations?

+---
-### Example Situation: Working on a difficult ticket
+### Example Situation: Working on a Difficult Ticket

-**Automatic thoughts**:
+Let’s explore how procrastination plays out in a real-world scenario and how to tackle it.
+In this example, imagine you're facing a challenging work task, such as a difficult ticket that needs to be resolved by the end of the day.
+Here’s how to approach it:

+#### Step 1: Notice your Automatic Thoughts
+When faced with a challenging situation, such as working on a difficult ticket, we often experience automatic thoughts that influence how we feel about the task.
+These thoughts can contribute to stress, procrastination, or avoidance.
+Common automatic thoughts in this situation may include:

 - "I have to do all of this today."
 - "I must do it perfectly."
 - "If I don’t finish, my boss will be mad."
-- "If my work isn’t perfect and timely, my boss will be mad and I’ll be fired."
+- "If my work isn’t perfect and timely, I’ll be fired."

+These automatic thoughts often increase stress levels, creating an unrealistic sense of urgency or pressure.

+#### Step 2: Assess the Intensity Range of Your Feelings
-**Feelings and intensity (1-10)**: Assess the intensity range of your feelings.
-For example, an 8 could signify that you are overwhelmed or stressed.
+Reflect on how these thoughts make you feel and rate the intensity on a scale of 1–10.
+For example, you might feel overwhelmed at an intensity level of 8.

-**Cognitive distortions**:
+#### Step 3: Identify Cognitive Distortions
+Next, identify if any of your automatic thoughts are cognitive distortions.
+Cognitive distortions are negative, automatic thought patterns that reinforce negative thinking and often make it harder to manage stress or take action.
+Common examples include:

-- **All-or-nothing thinking**: "I have to finish everything at once. "
+- **All-or-Nothing Thinking**: "I have to finish everything at once."
 - **Catastrophizing**: "If I don’t do this perfectly, it's going to be a disaster."

-**Rational response**:
+#### Step 4: Reframe with a Rational Response
+To manage your overwhelming thoughts, it’s helpful to *reframe the situation* with a more balanced, rational response.
+Step back, assess the situation objectively, and consider realistic or positive perspectives.

+Here’s an example of a reframed response:

 - *"It’s not the end of the world if I can’t do it all today.
-I can at least get started today and finish tomorrow if needed.
-I can ask my boss for help.
-My boss has been understanding in the past and could be again.
-I have received good feedback on other work, so it’s unlikely I’ll lose my job if this one isn’t perfect."*
+I can at least get started and finish tomorrow if needed.
+I can ask my boss for help—they’ve been understanding in the past.
+I’ve received good feedback on other projects, so it’s unlikely I’ll lose my job if this one isn’t perfect."*

-### Using the Woebot App for Cognitive Distortions:
+#### Additional Resources

+- For more insights on cognitive distortions, automatic thought patterns, and CBT (Cognitive Behavioral Therapy), visit: [Harvard's Stress and Development Lab](https://sdlab.fas.harvard.edu/cognitive-reappraisal).

-You can go through this whole process and learn about cognitive distortions using the Woebot app.
+- You can also go through this whole process and learn about cognitive distortions using through the [Woebot app on iOS](https://apps.apple.com/us/app/woebot-the-mental-health-ally/id1305375832) or [Woebot app on Android](https://play.google.com/store/apps/details?id=com.woebot&hl=en-US).

 ##  Common Mistakes / Misconceptions
 ### Multitasking is a Myth!